senacor/Tutorials-Microservices/README.md

 ## Stage 03 - Flyway

-After finishing stage 02 you have a MySQL database that contains a ```customer``` table and dummy data.
+After finishing stage 03 you have a MySQL database that contains a ```customer``` table and dummy data.

 The customer project is configured to use this database.
-It uses Flyway migration to create the ```customer``` table and the dummy data.
+It uses Flyway migrations to create the ```customer``` table and the dummy data.